Fort Yukon, Alaska: Climate

-Fort Yukon has a strongly continental subarctic climate (Köppen climate classification: Dfc).
+Fort Yukon has a strongly continental subarctic climate (Köppen climate classification: Dsc).
 In the summer Fort Yukon has midnight sun and in December the sun appears for only a few hours each day.

 Summer temperatures are exceptionally high for such a northerly area, being far warmer than the tree line threshold.
-The highest temperature ever recorded in Alaska occurred in Fort Yukon on June 27, 1915, when it reached 100 °F. This was also the highest temperature recorded north of the Arctic Circle until June 20, 2020, when it was finally exceeded by a 38 °C reading at Verkhoyansk, a location similarly known for its extremely continental climate.
+The highest temperature ever recorded in Alaska occurred in Fort Yukon on June 27, 1915, when it reached 100 °F. This was also the highest temperature recorded north of the Arctic Circle until June 20, 2020, when it was tied by a 38 °C reading at Verkhoyansk, a location similarly known for its extremely continental climate.
+Many sources claim Verkhoyansk had the warmer temperature, but due to the two different temperature scales used and the fact that neither town recorded the temperature to the tenth of a degree, it's impossible to know if Verkhoyansk truly broke Fort Yukon's record.

 Fort Yukon is also subject to severe winters, being less influenced by chinook winds than areas to the west—the winter season absolute maximum being 13 F-change colder than in Fairbanks.
 Until 1971, Fort Yukon held the all-time lowest temperature record for Alaska and the United States at -78 °F on January 14, 1934, and it still holds the record for the lowest mean monthly temperature when the notoriously cold month of December 1917 had an average daily temperature of −48.3 F and the minimum averaged −58 F.